Skip to main content

 • SMO 7: International Financial Reporting Standards

-The Australian Accounting Standards Board (AASB), an independent Australian Government agency, sets the corporate accounting standards for the jurisdiction.
-There are two tiers of reporting requirements for preparing general purpose financial statements with Tier 1—known as the Australian Accounting Standards (AAS)—incorporates the IFRS while Tier 2 is based on the IFRS for Small- and Medium-sized Entities.
+The Australian Accounting Standards Board (AASB), an Australian Government agency, sets the accounting standards for the jurisdiction.
+There are two tiers of reporting requirements for preparing general purpose financial statements with Tier 1 — known as the Australian Accounting Standards (AAS) — incorporates the IFRS while Tier 2 Simplified Disclosures that considers IFRS for small- and medium-sized entities.

-IPA reports that the AASB is a statutory body authorized to set corporate accounting standards and therefore the IPA’s role is to advocate for the incorporation of the IFRS into AAS and support the implementation of applicable standards by its members.
-For example, it will liaise with government officers and elected officials on reporting requirements and in regards to standard-setting processes, the institute explains that it is involved in regular reviews of IFRS adoption by the AASB.
+The IPA advocates for the incorporation of the IFRS into AAS and supports the implementation of applicable Standards by its members.
+For example, it will liaise with government officers and elected officials on reporting requirements and with regard to standard-setting processes, IPA is involved in regular reviews of IFRS adoption by the AASB.

-IPA assists its members with a tools and templates related to financial reporting in addition to regularly offering in-person and online continuing professional development training that covers financial reporting topics and the latest standards.
-The institute also shares information on standard updates through its Public Accountant journal, e-newsletters, and email communications to accompany roundtable events that it organizes with key stakeholders to further raise awareness.
+The IPA assists its members with tools and templates related to financial reporting in addition to regularly offering in person and online training that covers financial reporting topics and the latest Standards.
+IPA shares information on updates through its various communication channels.
+It organizes roundtable events with key stakeholders to further raise awareness.

 Current Status: Sustain